 Artificial intelligence (AI) water treatment technology

 New advances in water-related technologies can address global challenges and paint a clearer picture for the decades ahead, ensuring a resilient, reliable, and sustainable future.
-By implementing artificial intelligence and machine learning technology to find inefficiencies and predict problems before they occur, new advanced technologies like Pani’s Digital Operator Coach allows water and wastewater treatment plants to save up to 30% of annual operating costs, while also increasing efficiency at these facilities and decreasing their greenhouse gas emissions.
+By implementing artificial intelligence and machine learning technology to find inefficiencies and predict problems before they occur, new advanced technologies like Pani’s software allows water and wastewater treatment plants to save up to 30% of annual operating costs, while also increasing efficiency at these facilities and decreasing their greenhouse gas emissions.
 Even a 5-10% savings can mean hundreds of thousands of dollars a year, making it well worth the monthly subscription.
 Since integration of Pani's solution requires no operational downtime or prohibitive plant retrofits, plants can start benefiting from the solution quickly.

 SDTC investment in Pani Energy